Institute for Data, Systems, and Society

 Alex Pentland, PhD

-Toshiba Professor of Media Arts and Sciences
+Professor Post-Tenure of Media Arts and Sciences

 Member, Institute for Data, Systems, and Society